Asbury’s primary goal continues to be the safety of our congregation and community during the COVID-19 pandemic.

 Studies show that the chances of transmission of the virus do increase significantly with singing, chanting, and congregational response.
 At this time, Asbury does not plan to resume congregational singing when we resume in-person worship during Phase 3.
 Church staff are working to find ways to continue offering a meaningful worship experience, including music when we do resume in-person worship.

 During this time while the building is closed, our facilities staff worked tirelessly to clean and sanitize the building, perform preventative maintenance on all equipment, and are ensuring that everything is performing at optimal levels.
-All HVAC systems have been serviced and filters replaced.
+All HVAC systems have been serviced and upgraded to include air purifying devices that reduce pathogens, allergens, particles, smoke, and odors in the air, creating a healthier and safer environment for all attending worship.
 We will ensure continuous air circulation while the building is occupied.
-We are following CDC recommendations for cleaning, hand sanitizer will be available, and high contact points will be thoroughly sanitized before, during, and after each worship service or gathering in the building.
+We are following CDC recommendations for cleaning, hand sanitizer will be available at entrances and throughout the building, and high contact points will be thoroughly sanitized before, during, and after each worship service or gathering in the building.

 While we are doing everything we can to keep things clean, we know that it is up to each individual to choose whether it is in their best interest to attend services or events and that you do so at your own risk.